Vacation rentals in Grand Canyon Village

 You'll have a great time at this adorable and conveniently located place to stay nestled in Grand Canyon junction.
 Only 25 minutes from Grand Canyon 30 from Williams and 50 from Flagstaff.
 Enjoy beautiful sunsets and amazing star gazing right from the property.
 There is a gas station, restaurants, gift shop, a rock shop, an air museum and Raptor Ranch within walking distance.
 This travel trailer has a beautiful floor plan, air conditioner, heating system, private patio, and private entrance.

-King Bed Grand Canyon Oasis
+King Bed Grand Canyon Desert Cabin

 Comfort by the Canyon King bed WiFi